 Please contact Dr. Ohm (email@example.com) directly for more detailed objective and contents as well as schedule and fee for customized lecturing.

-Course #1: Basic Principles of DC, Brushless and Other AC Motor Control ( Half-day)
+Course #1: Basic Principles of DC, and PM Brushless Motor Control ( Half-day)

 Course #2: Field Oriented Control and Advanced AC Motor Control Algorithms (Half-day)